alinex/node-database/README.md

 - @... for names like tabel and fields
 - $... for functions
+- ? used as value will be a placeholder like before and used with the given dataset

 All other values are used as is and quoted or converted like needed.